-The two modes of operation of the AD7911/AD7921 are normal mode and power-down mode.
+The three modes of operation of the AD7912/AD7922 are normal mode, power-down mode, and daisy-chain mode.
 The mode of operation is selected by controlling the logic state of the $\overline{CS}$ signal.
-The point at which $\overline{CS}$ is pulled high after the conversion has been initiated determines whether the AD7911/AD7921 enter power-down mode.
-Similarly, if already in power-down mode, $\overline{CS}$ can control whether the device returns to normal operation or remains in power-down mode.
+The point at which $\overline{CS}$ is pulled high after the conversion has been initiated determines whether the AD7912/AD7922 enter power-down mode or change to daisy-chain mode.
+Similarly, if already in daisy-chain mode, $\overline{CS}$ can control whether the device returns to normal operation or enters power-down mode.
+The user can also change from daisy-chain mode to normal mode by writing to the DIN pin, as outlined in the DIN Input section.